The quenched fraction of satellites around simulated Milky Way-mass galaxies: Abstract

 \section{Abstract}

 We compare satellite quenched fractions across three cosmological simulation suites (FIREbox, the FIRE-2 zoom-ins, and IllustrisTNG50) and observational datasets from SAGA, ELVES, and the combined satellite population of the Milky Way and M31.
-To enable consistent comparisons, we select Milky Way–mass hosts with $M_{\rm halo}=10^{11.9}$–$10^{12.2}\,M_{\odot}$ and satellites with stellar masses of $10^{7}$–$10^{10}\,M_{\odot}$, applying uniform projected apertures and a common quenching definition.
-All three simulations reproduce the strong observed trend that lower-mass satellites are more likely to be quenched, closely matching the stellar-mass dependence seen in SAGA, ELVES, and the MW+M31 system.
-This agreement indicates that the mass dependence of satellite quenching is a robust outcome of contemporary galaxy-formation models.
-Radial trends, however, show meaningful differences.
-SAGA and ELVES exhibit gently declining quenched fractions with projected distance, reflecting strong environmental quenching at small radii.
-TNG50 most closely matches this behavior, FIREbox remains consistent with a nearly flat trend within uncertainties, and the FIRE-2 zoom-ins show suppressed inner quenched fractions driven almost entirely by their paired Milky Way–M31 hosts, which lack high-mass satellites and show strong radial segregation between star-forming and quenched systems.
-This environmental imprint suggests that host environment and assembly history can influence satellite quenching outcomes and may contribute to diversity across simulations.
-Overall, while the simulations consistently recover the stellar-mass dependence of quenching, their radial trends vary, highlighting the influence of host-halo conditions and motivating deeper exploration of how host environments shape satellite quenching.
+To enable consistent comparisons, we select Milky Way-mass hosts with $M_{\rm halo} = 10^{11.9}$ - $10^{12.2} \, M_{\odot}$ and satellites with stellar masses of $10^7$ - $10^{10} \, M_{\odot}$, applying nearly uniform radial selections and a common quenching definition.
+All three simulations reproduce the strong observed trend that lower-mass satellites are more likely to be quenched, closely matching the stellar mass dependence seen in SAGA, ELVES, and the Milky Way and M31 system.
+This agreement indicates that the mass dependence of satellite quenching is a robust outcome of contemporary galaxy formation models.
+Radial trends, however, show greater diversity.
+SAGA and ELVES exhibit gently declining quenched fractions with projected distance, consistent with stronger quenching at small radii.
+TNG50 most closely matches this behavior, while FIREbox remains broadly consistent with a weak radial trend within uncertainties.
+The FIRE-2 zoom-ins show suppressed quenched fractions at small projected distances, driven primarily by their paired MW-M31 analogs.
+We show that this discrepancy is not explained by host environment alone, but instead reflects atypical satellite populations in the paired systems, where star-forming and quenched satellites occupy distinct spatial distributions.
+Overall, our results demonstrate that stellar mass-quenched fraction trends are robust across simulations and observations, while radial trends are more sensitive to the detailed properties and distributions of satellite populations.